 You’ll also have to pay for your connectivity.
 Your clients will need to reach you quickly at all times during the day – you must create a fast, reliable system of communication.

-Balancing the Books A critical business task is to find a suitable accountant.
+A critical business task is to find a suitable accountant.

 You’ll be taking in payments from various sources and being responsible for paying your social security and payroll taxes.